DrewOma/dragondada/README.md

 **The LCIMU System Project**

-The Low Cost Inertial Motion Unit (LCIMU) System comprises of both a hardware and a software application component.
+The Low Cost Inertial Motion Unit (LCIMU) System project was carried out to build a motion capture system that comprises of both a hardware and a software application component.
 The purpose of the system was to serve as an affordable alternative to the commercially expensive inertial motion capture system available today.
-This file contains documentation for building of the system (hardware and software) from the ground up.
+This repository contains documentation for building the system (hardware and software) from the ground up.
 The LCIMU software application is configured to implement the capture of inertial motion data from the LCIMU hardware system.
 The LCIMU hardware system samples and captures inertial data at a frequency of 64Hz(±1).
 The data captured by the hardware system includes Time, Linear and Angular Acceleration, Quaternion variables and Pitch,Yaw, Roll, Phi, Theta and Psi angles.